News

 Post Helene Eric Barton

-Photograph: Eric Barton for Time OutOn the morning of Helene, my wife and dog and I walked to see if anywhere had cell survive, but we never found it.
+Photograph: Eric Barton for Time OutOn the morning of Helene, my wife and dog and I walked to see if anywhere had cell or internet service, but it was out everywhere.

 It seems somehow wrong to take joy in the lack of people, but the benefits were evident everywhere I went.
 I immediately got a seat at Itto Ramen, Grey Eagle, Cúrate, Manicomio and the sports bar Daddy Mac’s smack in the middle of Sunday football.